Changissnz/selfinterest/README.md

 aspect: the individual whose actions (the evidence through expression) are rationalized can occur only by attributing their actions to artificial axioms.
-The recognition of the artificial axiom, though, for a group of sentient beings relies on a passing frequency in the attribution of the group's particular independent actions, manifested as appearance, physical movement, or speech, to the artificial axiom (the cause).
+The recognition of the artificial axiom, though, for a group of sentient beings relies on a passing frequency in the accurate attribution of the group's particular independent actions, manifested as appearance, physical movement, or speech, to the artificial axiom (the cause).
 The artificial axiom as a rule connected to the decision-making faculty of an individual, for their self-interest above their profits of finance, social influence,